Dmytro-Kozachok/awesomestaticsites.com/content/hugo-experience.md

    - master
 ```

-14. Commit and push the Travis' support activity to Git (Travis will run the script automatically to build your site afterwards):
+14. Commit and push the Travis' support activity to Git (Travis will run the script automatically to build your site afterwards.
+If not, restart the build manually):

 ```
   git add --all